python/cpython/Doc/packaging/setupcfg.rst

 Changes in the specification
 ============================

-The version scheme for this specification is **MAJOR.MINOR**.
-Changes in the specification will increment the version.
+The versioning scheme for this specification is **MAJOR.MINOR**.
+Changes in the specification will cause the version number to be updated.

-- minor version changes (1.x): backwards compatible
+Changes to the minor number reflect backwards-compatible changes:

- - new fields and sections (both optional and mandatory) can be added
+- New fields and sections (optional or mandatory) can be added.
- - optional fields can be removed
+- Optional fields can be removed.

-- major channges (2.X): backwards-incompatible
+The major number will be incremented for backwards-incompatible changes:

- - mandatory fields/sections are removed
+- Mandatory fields or sections are removed.
- - fields change their meaning
+- Fields change their meaning.

-As a consequence, a tool written to consume 1.X (say, X=5) has these
+As a consequence, a tool written to consume 1.5 has these properties:
-properties:

-- reading 1.Y, Y<X (e.g. 1.1) is possible, since the tool knows what
+- Can read 1.1, 1.2 and all versions < 1.5, since the tool knows what
-  optional fields weren't there
+  optional fields weren't there.

+  ..
+XXX clarify

-- reading 1.Y, Y>X is also possible.
-The tool will just ignore the new fields (even if they are mandatory in that version) If optional fields were removed, the tool will just consider them absent.
+- Can also read 1.6 and other 1.x versions: The tool will just ignore fields it doesn't know about, even if they are mandatory in the new version.
+If optional fields were removed, the tool will just consider them absent.

-- reading 2.X is not possible; the tool should refuse to interpret the file.
+- Cannot read 2.x and should refuse to interpret such files.

-A tool written to produce 1.X should have these properties:
+A tool written to produce 1.x should have these properties:

-- it will write all mandatory fields
+- Writes all mandatory fields.
-- it may write optional fields
+- May write optional fields.

 Acknowledgments